 The Sustainability Forum is a dedicated cross-disciplinary community which shares teaching practices and organises to engage the University in education that enables students to construct healthy futures for themselves, their communities and the planet.

-It is coordinated collaboratively by Dr Diana Pritchard of the Centre for Learning Excellence' with: It is coordinated from the Centre for Learning Excellence.
+It is coordinated by Dr Diana Pritchard of the Centre for Learning Excellence.

 Climate Change: Negotiations, actions & movement 2017